bansheewaltz/Linux-Devops/src/report.md

 5. [Dockle](#part-5-dockle)
 6. [Basic Docker Compose](#part-6-basic-docker-compose)

-As a result of the work you should provide a report on the first two tasks.
-Each part of the task describe what should be added to the report once it has been completed.
-This can be answers to questions, screenshots, etc.

-As a result of the third task you should provide source files for running the web server.

-As a result of the fourth and fifth tasks you should provide dockerfiles.

-As a result of the sixth task you should provide a *docker-compose.yml* file and the dockerfiles needed to run it (if not provided earlier).

-- A report with a .md extension must be uploaded to the repository, in the src folder.
-- All parts of the task should be highlighted in the report as level 2 headings.
-- Within one part of the task, everything that is added to the report must be in the form of the list.
-- Each screenshot in the report must be briefly captioned (what’s in the screenshot).
-- All screenshots must be cropped so that only the relevant part of the screen is shown.
-- It’s allowed to have several task points shown in one screenshot, but they must all be described in the caption.
-- Source files for running the web server from the third task should be uploaded to the repository, in the src/server folder.
-- Dockerfiles from the fourth and fifth tasks should be uploaded to the repository, in the src folder.
-- *docker-compose.yml* from the sixth task should be uploaded to the repository, in the src folder.
-- Be prepared to demonstrate your work if necessary.

 ## Part 1.
 Ready-made docker

 - Take the official docker image from **nginx** and download it using `docker pull`: